furrukht10/Desktop-Tiktok-Clone/README.md

 ```
 cd tiktok-backend
 npm install
-npm run
+npm start
 ```
-You can then open up Postman and use the localhost URL to send a POST request with the appropriate requirements of a video model.
+You can then open up Postman and use localhost to send a POST request with the appropriate requirements of a video model.

 Note, you must set up the config.env variables for your PORT and MongoDB connection